henrysky/astroNN_stars_foundation/README.rst

 Give context of a star and request for information
 --------------------------------------------------------

-Even our model has a context window of 64 tokens, you do not need to fill up the whole length.
+Althought our model has a context window of 64 tokens, you do not need to fill up the whole context window.

 .. code-block:: python